 This image forms part of our Minneapolis and St. Paul Newspaper Negative collection.
 Additional photographs in this series may be available in the library, please view the finding aid.

-For more information or to purchase a photograph of this item, view this toy in our collections database.
+For more information or to purchase a photograph of this item, view this photograph in our collections database.

-For more information or to purchase a photograph of this item, view this grain in our collections database.
+For more information or to purchase a photograph of this item, view this ashtray in our collections database.